High 77, 52C

 Smith: UN Blocked Strikes Against Srebrenica Serbs

-NATO air power was ready to strike at Bosnian Serbs for several days before the fall of Srebrenica but was blocked by the United Nations, according to the alliance's outgoing commander in southern Europe.
-U.S. Admiral Leighton Smith said he had made several telephone calls to U.N. commanders urging action shortly before the massacre of up to 8,000 Muslims around the so-called safe area.
+NATO air power was ready to strike at the Bosnian Serb Army for several days before the fall of Srebrenica but was blocked by the United Nations, according to the alliance's outgoing commander in southern Europe.
+U.S. Admiral Leighton Smith said he had made several phone calls to U.N. commanders urging action shortly before the massacre of up to 8,000 Muslims around the so-called safe area.

 Smith Says Politicians are Preventing

 The outgoing NATO commander in Bosnia suggested on Tuesday that indicted war criminals were still free in part for political reasons, including fears of Serb unrest before crucial post-war elections in September.
 Smith, about to stand down as NATO commander for Bosnia, said there was no question Karadzic, Mladic and other indicted must eventually stand trial before the tribunal in The Hague.